 A properly functioning pulmonary valve does not leak much, and it keeps the blood flowing in one direction - from the heart’s lower right pumping chamber (the right ventricle) into the major vessel (pulmonary artery) that connects to the lungs.
 Defects in the valve, or previous surgical repairs, may cause the valve to leak blood back into the right ventricle.

-- Q What causes acquired heart valve disease?
+- Q What heart conditions are related to valve disease?

-- Q How do medications treat valvular heart disease?
+- Q How do other illnesses affect valvular heart disease?

-- Q What are the major risk factors for acquired heart valve disease?
+- Q What are the types of valvular heart disease (heart valve disease)?

 - Q What are aortic regurgitation and aortic stenosis?

 - Q What are the two types of aortic valve prostheses?